 - Select Show Original in the drop-down menu.
 You’ll be able to view raw data in a new window.

 - Select View on the panel in the top-left corner

 - Select Message and then All Headers

-- Select More on the panel above the email
+- Press the three-dot icon in the panel above the email

 - Select Message Source

 Note: The steps we described today are for macOS.
 They may be slightly different if you’re using Windows, Linux, or other operating systems.